-Several g15 members have completed mergers.
+Several g15 members have completed mergers or entered into partnerships

 In November 2016 AffinitySutton and Circle Housing merged to form Clarion Housing Group, the largest housing association in the UK with 125,000 homes.
 Clarion has plans to build 50,000 homes during the next ten years, around two-thirds of which will be for affordable rent and low-cost homeownership.